AnaisUrlichs/observe-argo-rollout/README.md

 # observe-argo-rollout

-Automating Kubernetes Rollouts with Argo and Prometheus
+Demo for _Automating and Monitoring Kubernetes Rollouts with Argo and Prometheus_